Marlins vs. Red Sox Player Props Betting Odds

-Player prop bet odds for Luis Arraez, Alex Verdugo and others are listed when the Miami Marlins visit the Boston Red Sox at Fenway Park on Wednesday at 7:10 PM ET.
+Player prop betting options for Alex Verdugo, Luis Arraez and others are available in the Boston Red Sox-Miami Marlins matchup at Fenway Park on Thursday, starting at 6:10 PM ET.

 Bet on this matchup or its props with BetMGM!